 3. Aquarians are very attached to their freedom

 Ever date an Aquarius?
-If so, you’ll likely agree that they’re often hard to grasp in terms of essence because they thrive from their perceived sense of freedom.
+If so, you'll likely agree that they’re often hard to grasp in terms of essence because they thrive from their perceived sense of freedom.
 And while freedom is great, it can often result in Aquarians having a hard time committing.
-Once you’ve earned their trust and loyalty, though, they’re very loving (so long as that very-key sense of independence is still respected).
-“Their significant other and their friends just have to know it’s nothing personal—it’s the innate composition of an Aquarian,” says Crysler.
+Once you’ve earned their trust and loyalty, though, they’re very loving (so long as that very key sense of independence is still respected).
+“Their significant others and their friends just have to know it’s nothing personal—it’s the innate composition of an Aquarian,” says Crysler.